pedroalvesbatista/singularity-admindocs/admin_quickstart.rst

         make -C ./builddir && \
         sudo make -C ./builddir install

-By default Singularity will be installed in the ``/usr/local`` directory hierarchy.
+By default Apptainer will be installed in the ``/usr/local`` directory hierarchy.
 You can specify a custom directory with the ``--prefix`` option, to ``mconfig``: